alanchelmickjr/see-and-say/README.md

 ![Mira AI Badge](https://img.shields.io/badge/Created_by-Mira_AI-purple)
 ![CalTech Badge](https://img.shields.io/badge/Precision_from-CalTech-orange)

 **Point, See, Understand.
+Whatever AI sees, it says.
 Instantly.
-See & Say transforms your smartphone and AR glasses into an intelligent eye, identifying objects, scenes, and text in real-time, then narrating the world around you.**
+See & Say transforms your smartphone and AR glasses into an intelligent eye, identifying objects, scenes, and text in real-time, then narrating the world around you, on demand or continously like a helper walking next to you via your smartphone or AR glasses.**

 ## Overview